arjkb/personal-story/unm-guide/index.md

 The upside of blazing through these assignments is that you'll have an easier time on the actual tests.
 Sure you're going to have to study and really understand the material at hand, but once you do that then you will *usually* be able to score well.

 Teachers are very helpful, and they would answer your questions candidly.
-Take advantage of their office hours to understand the material at hand.
+Take advantage of their office hours to understand the material.

 The [libraries on campus](http://library.unm.edu/) are huge with over 3 million books.
 However, your prescribed textbooks would most likely not be in the library!